w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

 [here](https://github.com/paritytech/substrate/pull/5848).

 - **CPU** - Intel(R) Core(TM) i7-7700K CPU @ 4.20GHz
-- **Storage** - A NVMe solid state drive of 1 TB (As it should be reasonably sized to deal with blockchain growth).
+- **Storage** - An NVMe solid state drive of 1 TB (As it should be reasonably sized to deal with blockchain growth).
 - **Memory** - 64GB ECC.

 The specs posted above are by no means the minimum specs that you could use when running a